Nexon CEO Owen Mahoney: Game companies say they love innovation but resist creators at every turn

 The Nexon Developer Conference

-GamesBeat: Can you give me some more context around the developer conference?
+GamesBeat: Can you give me some more context about the developer conference?

 Mahoney: The Nexon Developer Conference is held once a year.
 Obviously last year we had to cancel because of COVID.
 This year we did it virtually.
 Typically NDC is about 30,000 people.
 It’s very big.
 I think GDC is about 40,000 people?
 NDC’s focus is solely on games.
 It’s held in and around our offices in Seoul.
 A lot of people come from different game companies around Asia and the world.
 But if GDC is the broader game industry, NDC is really focused on virtual worlds and online games and associated technologies and methodologies.
 It’s very big.
 We’ll occasionally get people speaking from western companies.
 We’ve had, in the past, the Dapper Labs folks.
 This year we had Tom Solberg from Embark speaking.
 We’re going to be doing more and more of that every year.
 But it’s typically folks from around Asia.

-That presentation you saw–typically I give an opening speech as CEO of Nexon.
+That presentation you saw — typically, I give an opening speech as CEO of Nexon.
 NDC started off as just an internal sharing of methodologies and tech and approaches within Nexon.
 Then we opened it externally as well, 10 or 12 years ago.
 It’s just grown ever since.
 It’s quite an event.
 When we do it live we have an opening speech from me, and then we had a keynote speaker of some sort.

 Are you a suit or a creator?